sophiasoares/employee-profile/README.md

 - I chose not to use a package for state managament in the frontend (like NgRx) because i wanted to keep it simple and using signals was enough for this application
 - Used services in the frotnend to handle business logic and data access.
 - The project has MVVM architecture with components, services, and models.
 Angular works very well with this architecture, so i thought it was a good and straighforward choice for the project.
-- i used AI (Windsurf) to help me with some refactoring, to populate the database, provide me with ideas for models properties (example: role, department, address, etc. for the Employee model)
+- I used AI (Windsurf) to help me with some refactoring, to populate the database, provide me with ideas for models properties (example: role, department, address, etc. for the Employee model)
 - i also used AI to help me connect OpenRouter API with the application so that i could have AI-powered feedback enhancement

-### Future enhancements
+## Future enhancements
 There are many things I would develop to complement this project.
 Some of them are:
-- add tests for each component, endpoints, services, methods
+- Add tests for each component, endpoints, services, methods
 - Implement create and delete operations for employees
 - Implement update and delete for feeebacm and absence requests
 - implement approval/rejection for absence requests
 - Increase search capabilities (search by phone number, address, etc.)
 - add filters (filter by role, department, etc.)
-- i hardcoded 3 users (one manager, one co-worker, one employee) for the role switcher, so i would do it properly and add authentication, login, etc.
+- I hardcoded 3 users (one manager, one co-worker, one employee) for the role switcher, so i would do it properly and add authentication, login, etc.
 - I would add more fields to the models, like emergency contacts, updatedAt, etc.
 - improve and add more validation rules
 - i would use a state management package (like NgRx) to manage the state of the frontend
+- probably improve documentation

 The goal was to create a system that's easy to understand, extend, and maintain while providing real business value through role-based access control and AI-enhanced feedback.